PhD in Education with an emphasis in Teacher Learning, Research & Practice

 - Designing for Teacher Learning and Teacher Education.

-Each month, students and faculty meet for a vibrant lunch seminar to work together to identify and collaboratively explore topics of interest and relevance in teaching and teacher education.
-Coursework emphasizes the complexities of teachers’ learning experiences and processes, as well as the broader contexts of teaching and teacher education.
+Grounded in equity- and justice-oriented frameworks, this coursework emphasizes the complexities of teachers’ learning experiences and processes, as well as broader contexts of teaching and teacher education.
+Each month, students and faculty additionally meet for a lunch seminar to work together to identify and collaboratively explore topics of interest and relevance in teaching and teacher education.

-Prospective students interested in the Teacher Learning, Research & Practice program emphasis are encouraged, but not required, to combine TLRP with one of the other doctoral program emphases in the School of Education to achieve a particular disciplinary training.
-Admission to all our graduate programs is competitive and based on multiple criteria, including undergraduate academic record, scores on exams, letters of recommendation, personal statement, evidence of special accomplishments, and relevant past experience.
+Prospective students interested in Teacher Learning, Research & Practice are encouraged, but not required, to combine TLRP with one of the other doctoral program emphases in the School of Education to develop their scholarly focus in relation to teaching and teacher education.
+Admission to all our graduate programs is competitive and based on multiple criteria, including undergraduate academic record, scores on exams, letters of recommendation, personal statement, and relevant past experience.
 Criteria are considered in the aggregate.
 Candidates from historically underrepresented groups are especially encouraged to apply.

 Financial Support